-Keep your workplace communications people-centered and intentional in three steps:
+Keep your communication channels people-centered and intentional in three steps:

 Step 1: Consider the type of message you’re sending